“Wait for the Lord: Be strong and let your heart take courage; Yes, wait for the Lord.”

 About that time I started the 54 day novena (Nineveh 90) and started to see references Saint Francis of Assisi everywhere.
 All of this deepened my reflection.
 But, God had my back.
 He knew where he was sending me.
 As I sat there in the doctor’s office, a thought passed through my mind, why do you not finish that degree.
 Go be a nurse and help people.
 I thought I was crazy.
 I hadn’t thought about that for years.
 I had a family to tend to.
 But God said, “Don’t worry I will take care of you.”

 At that point, more decisions were beginning to gel.
 My life was going to change dramatically.
-I left the doctor’s office and went right over to FranU (Franciscan Missionaries of Our Lady University or formerly Our Lady of the Lake College) to discuss the possibility.
+I left the doctor’s office and went right over to local university to discuss the possibility.
 I was told by the counselor there what I needed to do in order to finish my degree.
 My husband and I discussed the possibility.
 He said go for it.
-I was still uneasy because I knew that we had been a two income family, and I had travelled quite a bit for nearly all of my adult life.
+I was still uneasy because I knew that we had been a two income family, and I had traveled quite a bit for nearly all of my adult life.
 I kept praying.